The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves: Program Description and the Sample

-CNIa0.02 DR1 includes $V$-band and $g$-band photometry from the 14\,cm telescopes used in ASAS-SN survey.
-We have performed photometric follow-up observations using a number of telescopes ranging from 0.3\,m to $\sim2$\,m.
-In this data release, most optical data are in $BVri$ observed by 1\,m telescopes in the Las Cumbres Observatory Global Telescope network (LCOGT; \citealt{Brown2013}) distributed in four sites covering both hemispheres, two 0.6\,m telescopes in SRO (CA, USA) and Mayhill (NM, USA) of the Post Observatory, and the 1.3\,m Small \& Moderate Aperture Research Telescope System (SMARTS; \citealt{Subasavage2010}).
-We also include some photometry using OSMOS on the 2.4\,m Hiltner Telescope at the MDM observatory, WFCCD on the 2.5\,m Du Pont telescope, and ALFOSC on the 2.56\,m Nordic Optical Telescope (NOT).
-Data from other facilities will be made available in future data releases.

-We start multiband photometric observations immediately after the discovery of the SN candidate, regardless of whether a spectroscopic classification is available.
+CNIa0.02 DR1 includes $V$-band and $g$-band photometry from the 14\,cm telescopes used to conduct the ASAS-SN survey.
+Immediately after the discovery of a SN candidate that met our magnitude criteria, we started multi-band photometric observations, regardless of whether a spectroscopic classification was available then.
 For most objects, this data release contains follow-up photometry ending around 40--60\,days after the optical peak.
-For objects with a bright galaxy background that require image subtractions, we take template images at least 300\,days after $B$-band peak, when the SN is generally $\gtrsim 7$\,mag below the peak.
-There are $34$ SNe observed by the above-mentioned facilities that do not have satisfactory template images; we will take templates and publish their follow-up light curves in a future data release.
+For objects with bright galaxy backgrounds that require image subtractions, we took template images at least 300\,days after $B$-band peak, when the SN is typically more than $\gtrsim 7$\,mag below the peak.
+We have performed photometric follow-up observations using a number of telescopes ranging from $\sim0.3$\,m to $\sim2$\,m.
+In this data release, most data are in $BVri$ bands observed by 1-m telescopes of the Las Cumbres Observatory Global Telescope network (LCOGT; \citealt{Brown2013}) distributed over four sites covering both hemispheres, two 0.6\,m telescopes in Sierra Remote Observatories (CA, USA) and Mayhill (NM, USA) of the Post Observatory (PO), and the 1.3\,m telescope of Small \& Moderate Aperture Research Telescope System (SMARTS; \citealt{Subasavage2010}).
+For supernovae found between October 2016 and March 2018, we carried out a follow-up program using the Ultra-Violet/Optical Telescope (UVOT; \citealt{Roming2005}) on {\it the Neil Gehrels Swift Observatory} ({\it Swift} \citealt{Gehrels2004}), and the UVOT $bv$-band data from that program are included in DR1.
+We also include some photometric data obtained from the 2\,m Liverpool Telescope (LT), 0.5\,m DEdicated MONitor of EXotransits and Transients (DEMONEXT; \citealt{Villanueva2018}), the 1-m telescope at WeiHai observatory of Shandong University (WHO; \citealt{Hu2014}), a 0.41-m telescope at A77 observatory, the Ohio State Multi-Object Spectrograph (OSMOS) on the 2.4\,m Hiltner Telescope at the MDM observatory, the Wide Field reimaging CCD (WFCCD) camera and direct imaging CCD camera SITe2K on the 2.5\,m du Pont telescope, and Alhambra Faint Object Spectrograph and Camera (ALFOSC) on the 2.56\,m Nordic Optical Telescope (NOT).
+The instrument specifications for the above facilities are described in Appendix~\ref{sec:instrument}.
+We plan to make other follow-up data collected by our project available in the future.